AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/notebook/alex/README.md

 - Salvage of useable parts from burnt PCB, reassembly of new MCU
 - Testing of robot with battery powersupply and PCB MCU w/ toolbox weight load.
 Recorded speeds of ~0.7 m/s exceeds highlevel requirement of 0.5 m/s.

+# Entry 18
+Date: Apr 19, 2023
+- Continued assembly and testing of robot

+# Entry 18
+Date: Apr 20, 2023
+- Continued assembly and testing of robot
+- Preparation of RPI, Kinect camera for usage with robot power supply
+- Arrangement and preparation of project components for permanent mounting, keeping in mind wire management

+# Entry 19
+Date: Apr 21, 2023
+- Mock demo, resulted in circuit burning
+- Began investigation of possible errors and reassembly of new PCB
+- Salvage of limited supply part sin good conditions from burnt board
+- Drafted Team Contract Fulfillment report

+# Entry 19
+Date: Apr 22, 2023
+- Additional wire management to prevent potential shorting and burning
+- Heat molding of wires to fit layout of robot using heat shrink tubing's thermal properties
+- Finalized assembly of all separate subsystems (MCU, Motor, Power Supply, RPI, Kinect) to robot
+- Successful testing of all subsystems with onboard power supply

 # Attribution
 Format based on ECE445 Electronic Notebook guidelines and examples https://gitlab.engr.illinois.edu/ece445/example-project